Last updated 2nd April 2020

-This guide will give you a few tips to help you manage your newly-delivered dedicated server.
+This guide will give you a few tips to help you manage your new dedicated server.

 Installing or reinstalling your dedicated server